e0958902/tp/docs/DeveloperGuide.md

 ### Saving data
 By default, data is automatically saved to the default location (under the `data` folder). you can just `exit` the program.

 The information will be saved as readable text files `.json` and `.txt` files.
-You can simulate a corrupted file by modifying any of the fields or introduce additional parameters.
+You can simulate a corrupted file by modifying, removing any of the fields or special syntax characters or introduce additional parameters.